Draggie306/CheatSheets/GCSE/source/Comp Sci Paper 1.md

 ### Characters

 Characters are also represented as binary.
-In ASCII, there are 8 bits, so that's 255 characters possible.
-In Unicode, there are 16 bits, or more, allowing it to represent every character and emoji in the world - over 2 million.
+In ASCII, there are 8 bits, so that's 255 possible characters.
+In Unicode, there are 16 bits, or more, allowing it to represent every character from every language and every emoji in the world - over 2 million.

 A in binary is 0100 0001.
 Character sets are ordered logically, so B is one more than A: